BenjaminSmall94/reading-notes/README.md

 ### **Contact Info**

-Benjamin Small can be reached in person at the alderwood mall of I-405 Mon-Fri 'til 8:00, Saturdays and Sundays 'til 9:00 or online and ShaneCo.com.
-Shane Company, now YOU have a FRIEND in the diamond business!
+Benjamin Small can be reached in person at the Alderwood Mall of I-405 Mon-Fri 'til 8:00, Saturdays and Sundays 'til 9:00 or online and ShaneCo.com. **Shane Company**, now *YOU* have a *FRIEND* in the diamond business!